 The Alps are long.
 About 1200 km long.
 Unfortunately, the mountain range is still not quite long enough, since it stops just short of Vienna.

 So you won’t see any snow-capped Alpine giants by staring out of your hotel window.
 But you can visit the Alps quite easily from Vienna.
-In fact, it makes a pretty good day trip.
+In fact, it makes a pretty decent day trip.
 Here’s how…

-- See also: Day trips from Vienna
+- See also:

 Where are the Alps?

-You tend to think of cities like Salzburg and Innsbruck when anyone mentions the Austrian Alps, but the mountains actually stretch across much of the country from the west, petering out before they reach Vienna.
+You tend to think of cities like Salzburg and Innsbruck when anyone mentions the Austrian Alps, but the mountains actually stretch across much of the country from the west, petering out just before they reach Vienna.

-How to get to the Alps
+How to get to the Alps from Vienna

 Before we continue, a word of warning.

-If you’re going into the mountains, be sure to check travel and weather conditions, and adjust your plans and gear accordingly.
+If you’re going into the mountains, be sure to check travel and weather conditions, then adjust your plans and gear accordingly.
 In particular, ensure you have the right footwear if you’re planning to walk around Alpine terrain.
 Check with the local tourist offices for advice.

 Schneeberg